 Right Size of an Air Purifier

 What size of Air Purifier should I buy?
-That is a question you should really be asking if you want to buy an Air purifier.
+That is a question you should be asking if you want to buy an Air purifier.
 The Right size of Air Purifier you should buy depends on where you want to utilize it.
-The size of Air Purifier you would buy for a single room will be different if it was to be used for multiple rooms.
+The size of the Air Purifier you would buy for a single room will be different if it was to be used for multiple rooms.
 You should check the square footage rating, that is how you determine the size of an Air purifier and also know the size right for you.

 After you have purchased your Air Purifier, it is likely for you to start contemplating on where you will put it.
 The best location for you to put your Air Purifier should be where you spend most of your time.
-Take your instance, you spend most of your time in the Bedroom, especially night time, if you place your Air Purifier in your Parlour, it will be useless.
+Take your instance; you spend most of your time in the Bedroom, especially night time, if you place your Air Purifier in your Parlour, it will be useless.
 If you happen to get a very portable Air Purifier, then it is best as you can move it from one room to another with ease.
 Also, try to place your air purifier in a point where the inflow and outflow of air won’t be obstructed.
-Placing it behind tables or cushions won’t be a good idea, endeavor to keep it in an open space and if it can, mount it on the wall.
+Putting it behind tables or cushions won’t be a good idea; endeavor to keep it in an open space and, if it can, mount it on the wall.

 Maintenance and Upkeep

 When buying an Air Purifier, you should consider the noise level, because too much noise will make you comfortable.
 It is hard for you to get a completely silent air purifier, and if you come across one, the price is usually costly.
-Air purifiers make noise because they have internal fans, and it is usually the higher the speed, the higher the noise emitted.
+Air purifiers make noise because they have internal fans, and it is often the higher the speed, the higher the sound emitted.
 Still, there are some Air Purifiers that are noisier than others so, do check the noise level before purchasing.

 Q: Can air purifiers make you sick?

 A: Not at all.
-Air purifiers were made to help improve your health by providing you with clean, pure air, they do not make you sick.
+Air purifiers were made to help improve your health by providing you with clean, pure air; they do not make you sick.

 Q: How much space will an air purifier cover?